 Almost two hundred media outlets, including news agencies and television channels, published fake news about a ball-lightning invasion based on a mock press release signed by a made-up organization on oceans and atmosphere.
-It was sent out on purpose, as a test, by the RPDI within a Germanfunded project on media literacy.
+It was sent out on purpose, as a test, by Alyona Romanyuk from RPDI within a German-funded project on media literacy.
 The Obozrevatel website even prepared informational graphics for this news.
-Only a few tried to verify the information.
+Only a few tried to verify the information.2

-Telebachennya Toronto-a YouTube channel of a famous journalist also arranged an experiment with fake news about a deadly social media game for children.
+Telebachennya Toronto-a YouTube channel of the famous journalist Roman Vintoniv-also arranged an experiment with fake news about a deadly social media game for children.
 It got 17,000 reposts and reached a million in a week.

-The panelists held up the public broadcaster UA:First and a journalism NGO as examples of balanced outlets.
-They also named the the state agency Ukrinform as a balanced nationwide online publication.
+The panelists held up the public broadcaster UA:First and the journalism NGO Hromadske.ua as examples of balanced outlets.
+They also named the Ukrainska Pravda group, Liga.net, the state agency Ukrinform, and Hromadske.ua as balanced nationwide online publications.
 Other reliable media projects were named as semifinalists in the 2018